phenogit/phenogit.github.io/kit-korner-notes.markdown

         4S: End of auction

     After opponent overcalls over a strong 1C, responder's jump to a suit show a long suit but less than a positive response.

+    (P)-P-(4S)-??

+        X : Penalty oriented.
+Partner would be expected to sit unless he has unexpected distribution.
+        4N: Takeout, showing 2 or 3 suits including hearts.

 ## Modules